ices-tools-dev/echoSMs/docs/training/2026 WGFAST workshop/shapes.md

     Your online computer can run a local version of the web API using local data files.

     1. Run the `creating a datastore input file.ipynb` notebook.
-This creates a TOML file for a made-up specimen and stores it in the `~/dataset` directory
+This creates a TOML file for a made-up specimen and stores it in the `~/datasets` directory
+    1. Copy other example files to the `~/datasets` directory:
+        1. `cp -r ~/echoSMs-2026-FAST-workshop/shapes ~/datasets`
-    1. Process that TOML file (and any others in the `~/dataset` directory) into the form needed by the web API:
+    1. Process the TOML files in the `~/datasets` directory into the form needed by the web API:
         1. `cd ~/echoSMs-2026-FAST-workshop/src`
         1. `python process_for_datastore.py`
         1. Fix any datafile errors and repeat until there are none